 To apply to the Writers’ Workshop, you must send, in hard copy, a printed, unbound manuscript of your best work, accompanied by a completed manuscript coversheet.

 For poetry: Please submit ten to twelve poems.

 For fiction: Please submit at least two short stories, or two or more sections of a novel, or a combination of novel excerpts and shorter work.
 Fiction manuscripts should be double-spaced and typically range in length from 30 to 80 pages (please do not send more than 80 pages).
 Send what you feel is your strongest work.

 The manuscript and manuscript coversheet CANNOT solely be submitted online.
 Please mail the manuscript and manuscript cover sheet to:

 507 N. Clinton St.

 Iowa City, IA 52242-1000

-If applying to both fiction and poetry, send both manuscripts in the same envelope.
-Please include a manuscript coversheet for each program.
+If applying to both fiction and poetry, send both manuscripts in the same envelope and include ONE cover sheet with both genres selected.

-Nonfiction prose, screenplays, or critical writings, though of some interest, are not acceptable as the basis for admissions decisions.
-Those people interested in playwriting should not apply to our program, but directly to the Playwrights Workshop, Department of Theatre Arts; those with an interest in literary nonfiction should apply to the Nonfiction Writing Program.
+Please note that nonfiction prose, screenplays, or critical writings, though of some interest, are not acceptable as the basis for admissions decisions.
+Those interested in playwriting should not apply to the Creative Writing program, but directly to the Playwrights Workshop, Department of Theatre Arts; those with an interest in literary nonfiction should apply to the Nonfiction Writing Program.
 Those interested in screenwriting should apply to Cinematic Arts.